ted-spence-avalara/developer-dot/avatax/dev-guide/discounts-and-overrides/discounts.md

 </div>
 </div>

-<h3>Use the Header Level < discount> Field and Identify the Lines that will be Participating in the Discount</h3>
+<h3>Use the header level < discount> field and identify the lines that will be participating in the discount</h3>

-With this approach you will pass the complete discounted amount in the < discount> field then identify the lines that are participating in the discount by setting the < discounted> field to 'True'.
+With this exercise you will pass the complete discounted amount in the < discount> field then identify the lines that are participating in the discount by setting the < discounted> field to 'True'.
 Unlike the other methods, you will enter the total discount as a positive integer with this approach.
 If no lines have the < discounted> set to 'True', then the discount will NOT be applied.

 <div class="dev-guide-test" id="test3">
     <div class="dev-guide-test-heading">Test Case - 6.2.3</div>